Why You Should Wash Your Hands Often

 Germs Get Into Food and Drinks

 When germs are not killed, they multiply.
 When they multiply, they get into your food and drinks.
-If you are preparing food, then the germs will get into the food, contaminating them.
+If you prepare food, the germs will get into the food, contaminating them and possibly passing the germs on to other family members.

-In the right circumstances, germs can even multiply in food and drinks, which can make you even sicker.
+In the right circumstances, germs can multiply in food and drinks, making you sicker.

 Germs Can Transfer

-Germs then move from one person to another, and the cycle continues of people getting sick.
+Germs then move from one person to another, and the cycle continues with people getting sick.

 Saves Your Life